 Goa is the Ibiza of India!
-Well.. if you believe the hype!
-Some places in Goa can be pretty disappointing but there is this one place in the south a little North of Palolem that is a hidden gem: Agonda Beach.
-In this complete and up to date guide you will find everything you need to know before you visit Agonda Beach.
+Well... if you believe the hype!
+Some places in Goa can be pretty disappointing but there is this one place in the south that I really adore.
+A little North of the popular beach of Palolem there is a hidden gem called: Agonda Beach.
+In this complete and up to date travel guide you will find everything you need to know before you visit Agonda Beach.
 Where to stay, where to eat, lovely hotels, hostels, yoga barns, things to do and day trips around.

 Why is Goa trying to be the Ibiza of India when it really is not?
 I may be wrong but comparing Goa with Ibiza is like comparing Barcelona with Manila.
 May be that is a little unfair as you might know I think Manila is one of the most ugly cities I have ever been.
-But what I mean to say is that Goa still is for hippies, not for hipsters!
+But what I mean to say is that Goa still is for hippies, Ibiza on the contrary is definitely for hipsters!

-Don't get me wrong, I might sound negative now, but I just want to be honest and hate when people get disappointed, especially after a long time of travel restriction with this global pandemic that finally came to an end.
-Agonda Beach is a little bit off the beaten path in Goa and a jewel.
+Don't get me wrong, I might sound negative now, but I just want to be honest and hate when people get disappointed, especially after a long time of travel restriction with this global pandemic that finally is coming to an end.
+Agonda Beach is a little bit off the beaten path in Goa and still a jewel.
 Totally worth visiting when you ask me!
+I am fan!

 Last time I was in Goa was after an intense trip to Dudhwa National Park trying to spot tigers in the wild and an exhausting sightseeing trip to Hampi (both really cool adventures, click on the link to read the stories).
 I really needed a break and some Indian friends pointed me in the direction of Agonda Beach in South Goa.